LinUxTo5re/SalesAndGuestManagementMLdotnet/README.md

 # Guest Projection Using Machine Learning in C#(ML.NET) <br>
-Welcome to the SalesProjection project repository! <br>
+Welcome to the Sales And Guest Projection project repository! <br>
-- Explore the SalesProjection repository, utilizing ML.NET, C#, MVVM, Microsoft SQL Server, and WPF. <br>
+- Explore the Sales And Guest Projection repository, utilizing ML.NET, C#, MVVM, Microsoft SQL Server, and WPF. <br>
 - Predict future guest using advanced tech - historical data fuels projections for upcoming days. <br>
 - Tap into past actual and projected guest for accurate guest forecasts, a powerful business tool. <br>
 - same logic can be applied for future sales projections using machine learning with the help of ML.NET